 Lockdown has had us all exploring more of what is on our doorsteps, and being so grateful just to be able to leave the house and explore locally.
-I’ll be honest – I’d never thought of where I live as a holiday destination.
-I’d never thought of it even really as a place to visit, other than Cambridge for the University.
-But my mind has been changed.
+I’ll be honest – I never really thought of where I lived as that special, but I take it back, because I’ve absolutely loved exploring my home county throughout the seasons on a variety of interesting walks.

 1. Cambridge city centre stroll